DavidCalebChaparroOrozco/replit100daysofcode/README.md

 	* For all you list makers, this lesson is for you.
 With dynamic lists, create a working to do list to keep yourself on track.
 * Day 34 - Pretty Printing
 	* Let's be honest...so far all your subroutines have been pretty boring.
 Now let's make them, well, pretty.
+* Day 35 - The ULTIMATE List Maker
+	* Beef up your to do list from Day 33 to make the ULTIMATE list maker by adding 'pretty printing' subroutines.